apmpproject/apmpproject.org/licenses/python/index.md

 quotes): “Python 1.6.1 is made available subject to the terms and conditions in CNRI’s License Agreement.
 This Agreement together with Python 1.6.1 may be located on the Internet using the following unique, persistent identifier (known as a handle): 1895.22/1013.
-This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl.handle.net/1895.22/1013”.

 \3.
 In the event Licensee prepares a derivative work that is based on or incorporates Python 1.6.1 or any part thereof, and wants to make